eclipse-tractusx/ssi-docu/specifications/M1/identity.protocol.base.md

 # 5. Verifiable Presentations

-Additional client metadata such as Verifiable Presentations can be obtained by a relying party (RP) using the client's `DID`, typically specified in the `sub` claim of a Self-iIssued ID Token.
+Additional client metadata such as Verifiable Presentations can be obtained by a relying party (RP) using the client's `DID`, typically specified in the `sub` claim of a Self-Issued ID Token.
 The DID document may contain `service` entries that can be used to resolve metadata.

 # 6. Using the OAuth 2 Client Credential Grant to Obtain Access Tokens from an STS